 Have you ever had sex in a car?
 Well, it turns out that lots of people have.
 But what about while in motion?
 The car, I mean… while AI takes the wheel and takes you where you want to go…

 Sex In Cars: Who’s In?

-The Surveys Say: “Oftentimes,” according to recent surveys by ZHAW Culturalways (a leading provider), 81% Of American say, “Yes,” if given the chance; however only 24 percent would rather do this then continue texting during movie time!
+The Surveys Say: “Oftentimes,” according to recent surveys by ZHAW Culturalways, 81% Of American say, “Yes,” if given the chance; however, only 24 percent would rather do this than continue texting during movie time.

 So, just when you’ve gotten used to swerving to dodge drivers texting their way down the street, self-driving cars open up new possibilities for diversion.
 Those at the wheel — or not — evade the drudgery of the road, but it’s for a shorter period than most will admit.
 And artificial intelligence can be relied on to mind its own business of getting passengers to their destinations.